 A global centre of excellence for glass

-Glass Futures will provide training and development, leading-edge R&D, innovation and proto-typing, technical service solutions.
+Glass Futures will provide training and development, leading-edge R&D, innovation, technology incubation and implementation, training and up-skilling.
 It will host a fully functional 30 tonnes per day glass production facility openly available for both academic and industrial experimentation, training and development and even short commercial production runs.
-Glass Futures is in discussion with both Industrial and Academic partners across the Liverpool to Hull corridor to find the ideal location for our facility.
+Glass Futures is working with both Industrial and Academic partners across the Liverpool to Hull corridor and have located two locations for our centres of excellence.

 Our aim is to create an internationally recognised centre of excellence in the field of glass which will attract a global client base to utilise the unique and state of the art facilities.